 The fearful environment created by Brexit has far reaching implications for students and educators, raising questions about its impact on their outlook, sense of belonging and identity.

 Funded through Edge Hill University’s Research Investment Fund, the Britishness, Identity and Belonging project was designed to investigate what young people think being British means to them in post referendum Britain.
-Data was collected in 2018-2019 through group interviews with young people, who shared their views on British identity, race, religion and education.
+Data was collected in 2018-2019 through group interviews with young people, who shared their views on British identity, family origin, religion and education.

 Four secondary schools and two youth groups participated in the project.
 Three events were organised as part of the project including two school linking days and a young peoples’ roundtable discussion which explored their hopes and fears as young citizens in a post referendum Britain.